Cluster Munition Ban Policy

-Bangladesh participated in several meetings of the Oslo Process that created the convention, but did not attend the formal negotiations in Dublin in May 2008.
-Bangladesh was represented at a regional conference on cluster munitions in Bali, Indonesia in November 2009.
+Bangladesh participated in several meetings of the Oslo Process that created the convention, but not the formal negotiations in Dublin in May 2008.
+Bangladesh attended a regional conference on the convention in Bali, Indonesia in November 2009.

-Bangladesh voted in favor of the annual UN General Assembly (UNGA) resolution in December 2018 that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Bangladesh has not explained why it has voted in favour of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2019, Bangladesh voted in favor of a UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted for the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Bangladesh is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons.